We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 The most popular are El Jardin Encantado (or the Enchanted Garden) and Cascada El Salto (El Salto Waterfall).

 Getting to the waterfall on foot involves a pretty rigorous hike.
 Alternatively, excursions that take you there on horseback or mountain bike make for a fun adventure.

 When you stay in Puerto Vallarta (PV for short), it’s easy to alternate your vacation days (or split your vacation) between the beach and one or more of the Pueblos Magicos in Jalisco.

-Since the 1960s, the Pueblo Magico of Sayulita (less than a 90-minute drive from PV) has long been revered by surfers as one of the best places in Mexico to surf for its consistently-awesome northern swell.
+The Pueblo Magico of Sayulita is less than a 90-minute drive from PV.
+And since the 1960s, it’s long been revered by surfers as one of the best places in Mexico to surf for its consistently-awesome northern swell.

 Besides its incredible surf, beaches and great weather, Sayulita offers an authentic, mellow beach town energy that you can’t get in Mexico’s larger beach destinations.